ViliusG/vending-machine/README.md

-Vending Machine Test
+#Vending Machine Test

-Simulate a vending machine:
+##Simulate a vending machine:
-  accept coins
+  *accept coins
-  check for change
+  *check for change
-  check for available items
+  *check for available items
-  give change
+  *egive change

-To run: pull the project, open terminal, go to projects directory and execute composer install php index.php
+To run: pull the project, open terminal, go to projects directory and execute *composer install
+*php index.php

 you have to have php installed on your system